Genital Warts

 Most people do opt for treatment even though the warts may get better by themselves.

-Using a cream or a lotion on the warts a few times a week at home is the most common treatment option.
+Using a cream on the warts a few times a week at home is the most common treatment option.
 These treatments can take from weeks to months to work.
 Other options include heat (electrocautery), freezing (cryotherapy), laser or surgery.

 Once the warts have gone, there is a chance that they will come back.